browserengineering/book/book/visual-effects.md

 make analogous changes in `Browser` where they are defined.

 ::: {.further}
 SDL is most popular for making games.
-A selection of books about game programming and SDL are listed [here](https://wiki.libsdl.org/Books).
+[Here](https://wiki.libsdl.org/Books) is a selection of books about game programming and SDL.
 :::

 Skia is the canvas